 The Rubicon Trail in Lake Tahoe is a picturesque 16 mile out and back hiking trail located along the shores of Emerald Bay in South Lake Tahoe.
 The Rubicon hiking trail encompasses two beautiful state parks: Emerald Bay State Park and DL Bliss State Park.

 Not to be confused with the 4×4 Rubicon Trail also located in the Lake Tahoe vicinity.
 While an off-roading adventure sounds fun too, that’s not what this post is about.

 There is no need to hike the entire trail on the same day unless you’re feeling particularly ambitious.
 Instead pick a portion of it and you will not be disappointed.

 The trail can be steep in some sections, but it never feels like you’re climbing up a seemingly endless incline.
 Most of it is like walking a rolling hill, covered of course by towering pine trees.

 Depending on the section you choose, you could pass by a waterfall, a Scandinavian mansion, sandy beaches, and/or large boulders.

-Now that I’ve thoroughly convinced you to add the Rubicon hiking trail to your South Lake Tahoe itinerary, let’s dive into the logistics of completing this hike!
+Now that I’ve thoroughly convinced you to add the Rubicon hiking trail to your South Lake Tahoe hiking bucket list, let’s dive into the logistics of completing this hike!